artcupelli/scheduling_simulation/README.md

-To run Batsim, we need to provide the path for two files:
+To run Batsim, we need to provide the paths for two files: